-A victim impact panel, or VIP, is a meeting where a person convicted of a DUI is ordered to listen to DUI victims (usually three to four) speak about how a drunk driving event has affected their lives, or the lives of their loved ones.
+A victim impact panel, or VIP, is a meeting where a person convicted of a DUI in California is ordered to listen to DUI victims (usually three to four) speak about how a drunk driving event has affected their lives, or the lives of their loved ones.
 The panelist victims discuss a DUI incident with the hopes of educating the offender and deterring future intoxicated driving.

 The main goals of a victim impact panel include to: